-Indulge in this luxurious Lemon Mascarpone Risotto.
+Indulge in this luxurious Lemon Risotto with Mascarpone.
 Rich, creamy, and tangy – Its bright flavor makes a perfect vegetarian entrée or a delicious side dish.

 Welcome to Monday – AGAIN!
 I was so not ready for the weekend to be over.
 They always go by WAY too fast!
 In honor of this day, I’ve prepared a Meatless Monday special for you – Lemon Mascarpone Risotto.
 Ah-Maz-Ing – Tangy lemon mingles with the creaminess of the mascarpone cheese and a sprinkling of saffron – The colors are beautiful, the flavors are exciting and this dish comes together quickly and easily.